jolocom/jolocom-sdk/docs/md_book/docs/sdk_install_conf.md

 # Installation and configuration

+The following sections will briefly describe how to add the Jolocom SDK to your project, as well as briefly outline some of the exposed configuration options (e.g. how to add / remove / switch between DID methods).

 ## Installing the Jolocom SDK

 In order to be able to install and run the Jolocom SDK, [Node.js](https://nodejs.org/en/download/) v10 is required.

-*Note - Support for higher Node.js versions (i.e. v12, v14) is comming soon*

-Run
+Depending on your package manager, you can simply run:
 ```bash
 npm i @jolocom/sdk jolocom-lib
 # In case you use yarn
 yarn add @jolocom/sdk jolocom-lib
 ```

-In case you would like to avoid implementing a custom storage backend for the SDK, the [@jolocom/sdk-storage-typeorm](TODO) module should be installed at this point as well.
+*In case you would like to avoid implementing a custom storage backend for the SDK, the [@jolocom/sdk-storage-typeorm](TODO) module should be installed at this point as well.*

 ## Instantiating the Jolocom SDK